shiva-chid/Picard/README.md

-# Picard: Mod-l Galois images of Picard curves
+# Picard: Mod-l Galois images
---

 For an example implementation, see main.m